 The Macedon Ranges is arguably Australia's coldest grape growing region.
 It is cold by world viticultural standards, producing wines that have a lot in common with the cooler regions of France and New Zealand and bearing little similarity to those of the warmer parts of Australia where this variety is often grown.

-All care was taken to make sure that this, our first ever Macedon Ranges Pinot Noir is the best it could be.
 The wine was fermented in open fermenters, pigaged twice a day and then spent 12 months in a mixture of new and old french oak.
 The fruit comes from a mixture of our own vineyard 'The Jim Jim' Vineyard.

 Colour: Deep plum with a brick red hue.